 When did we become restaurant regulars?

 As a society we also eat out or get takeaway way more than previous generations.
-As a kid we’d have to wait until it was someone’s birthday before we’d get to eat out.
+As a kid, we’d have to wait until it was someone’s birthday before we’d get to eat out.
 But what was once something special for me, has become commonplace for my kids.
 They don’t view dinner at a restaurant or lunch at a cafe as a treat because we take them out so often.
-And what do you eat when you go out?
-Chips, pizza, nuggets, ice-cream and milkshakes.
+And what do they eat when you go out?
+Anything on the ‘kids menu’ and that is mostly chips, pizza, nuggets, ice-cream and milkshakes.

 Leading by example